- Microsoft Teams users can now add the RingCentral softphone dialler directly into their platform.

 If there’s one thing we’ve learned from the global pandemic, it’s that our communications are at the heart of how we work.
-Whether in the office, at home, or a mixed approach, message, call, and meet with colleagues from anywhere is essential to our success.
+Whether that’s in the office, at home, or a mixed approach, being able to message, call and meet with colleagues from anywhere are essential to our success.

-That meant expanding their Microsoft Teams suite for many businesses as people worked remotely—many for the first time.
+For many businesses, that meant expanding their Microsoft Teams suite as people worked remotely – many for the first time ever.
 The collection of communication features helped teams navigate a world without the face-to-face interactions they get in the office.

 So we listened.
-We’re excited to announce our newest update to the RingCentral for Microsoft Teams integration: the RingCentral dial-pad.
+We’re excited to announce our newest update to the RingCentral for Microsoft Teams integration: the RingCentral softphone.

-The RingCentral dial-pad is now embedded natively into Teams, allowing users to call contacts or extensions in their RingCentral contact list and dial any external phone number.
+The RingCentral softphone is now embedded natively into Teams, allowing users to make calls to contacts or extensions in their RingCentral contact list and dial any external phone number.